Changing the name of GGC’s camp in Morin-Heights

 • Camp Peaceful Waters - Eaux tranquilles

-While the name will change, we are excited about preserving the cherished memories from this camp while creating countless more unforgettable moments in the years ahead.
+While the name has changed, we are committed to preserving the cherished memories from camp while creating countless more unforgettable moments in the years ahead.

 What is the history of the land this camp resides on?